Canon M5 vs Leica X1

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the X1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
+Both the M5 and the X1 have been discontinued, but can regularly be found used on ebay.
+The X1 was replaced by the Leica X2, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M5 or the Leica X1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M5: